 Vietnamese Iced Coffee

-Strong dark-roast coffee with sweetened condensed milk over ice—rich, sweet, and boldly caffeinated.
+Strong coffee with sweetened condensed milk over ice—bold, sweet, and highly concentrated.

 vietnamese-iced-coffee ratio graphic